-Any compound reported that is not in compliance with NELAC or TNI Standard or the analytical method requirements must be reported in an NCM.
-In addition, regardless of whether the data is being reported to a NELAC/TNI or non-NELAC/non-TNI state, deviations must be reported in an NCM.
+Any compound reported that is not in compliance with TNI Standard or the analytical method requirements must be reported in an NCM.
+In addition, regardless of whether the data is being reported to a TNI or non-TNI state, deviations must be reported in an NCM.
 Deviations must be noted and explained in the final reports to the client.